Fonta1n3/nostrnode-cli/README.md

 # nostrnode-cli

+⚠️ This is beta!
+Use at your own risk.

-This is the cli version of [nostrnode](https://github.com/Fonta1n3/nostrnode).
-This should be considered the more secure version as it has less dependencies and no javascript or html.
+This is the cli version of [nostrnode](https://github.com/Fonta1n3/nostrnode), see the link for more info . nostrnode should be considered the more secure version as it has fewer dependencies and no javascript!

 ## Installation
 You need python 3.9.